A Brisbane City Icon

 I arrive 20 minutes early (highly unusual) and I consider leaving to go for a walk to kill some time.
 But as I sit observing and experiencing the atmosphere, I realise that this time is very sacred for the people already here and I feel a little privileged to witness their reflections and prayers.

 There’s an air of authenticity as people silently enter, bow or curtsey before the crucifix, take their seats and pray.

 An older couple a few rows in front of me are kneeling in their pew, their heads bowed in prayer.
 The man has clearly just had surgery or suffered an injury: his head is partly shaved and the stitches are showing.

 There is a genuine spirituality in these silent, personal moments.

-There are no projectors inside the church.
+There are no projectors inside St. Stephen’s.
 Catholics are well rehearsed in their liturgy – they know the songs, responses and prayers well so there is little need to project the words.
 A songbook is provided for those who want it.

 There are many customs I am unfamiliar with:

 - Holy water is at the entrance, people dip their fingers in it and make the sign of the cross

 - People kneel or curtsey whenever walking up to, or past, the crucifix.